DaniEid/swift_clean_architecture_mvvm_base/README.md

 First of all thanks to all of those who made our lives easier Thanks to uncle bob for the clean architecture

+Thanks to Mocky[https://designer.mocky.io] for creating the mocking APIs

 # Generics
 I've tried to use generics to make every things follows the same patterns.